meteomatics/julia-connector-api/README.md

 # julia-connector-api

 ## installation
 In a Julia REPL hit the `]` key to enter Package Manager mode.
 Then type `add https://github.com/meteomatics/julia-connector-api`.
+To leave Package Manager mode again, hit `backspace`.
 Alternatively, in a Julia script or REPL, type `using Pkg` to import the Package Manager module.
 Then execute `Pkg.add(url="https://github.com/meteomatics/julia-connector-api")`.

 ## usage